PSU-Research-Computing/psurc-docs/source/getting_started/index.rst

 How Do I Log In?
 ================

-Our computing resources must be connected to using ``ssh``. ``ssh`` is installed come preinstalled on both linux and macOS.
+Our computing resources must be connected to using ``ssh``. ``ssh`` comes preinstalled on both linux and macOS.
 If you are using windows, you must install a program to use ``ssh``. ``PuTTY`` is commonly used used for ``ssh`` on windows.